Gravitational back-reaction is magical: Holographic Magic and Gravity

 \subsection{Brane tension and magic}

-Let's make a more precise statement from the point of view of R\'enyi entropies.
+We now make a more precise statement from the point of view of R\'enyi entropies.
 Recall that the R\'enyi entropies in holographic CFTs are computed by the replica geometries which insert a conical singularity that correspond to cosmic branes at various tensions \cite{Dong:2018lsk,Dong1}.
-Therefore, anti-flatness in the entanglement spectrum can be naturally interpreted as the difference between minimal surfaces areas in different backreacted geometries caused by the addition of some stress energy in the form of a cosmic brane with tension $\mathcal{T}$.
+Therefore, antiflatness in the entanglement spectrum can be naturally interpreted as the difference between minimal surfaces areas in different backreacted geometries caused by the addition of some stress energy in the form of a cosmic brane with tension $\mathcal{T}$.